basheeraltawil/mmpose_installation_guide/README.md

 # MMPose Installation Guide 🚀

 A comprehensive guide to install MMPose with CUDA 11.8 and PyTorch 2.1 in a clean virtual environment.
 This guide helps you avoid common dependency conflicts and version compatibility issues.
-Everey time we open PC, the cuda will directly take the updated version . however, we should activate my_env and run ./install_mmpose again .
+> **Important Note:**
+Every time you start your PC, the system may use the default (possibly updated) CUDA version.
+To ensure compatibility with your MMPose setup, always activate your virtual environment (`my_env`) before running any MMPose commands.
+If you encounter issues after a system update, reactivate `my_env` and re-run `./install_mmpose.sh` to restore the correct dependencies.
 ## 📋 Prerequisites

 - Ubuntu/Linux system with NVIDIA GPU